filfreire/hercule/README.md

 ⚠️ Disclaimer ⚠️ `hercule` is still very much work-in-progress, use with caution!

 🤫 Curiosity 🤫 The name comes from an all-time favourite (fictional) detective, Hercule Poirot.
+I also recommend reading of my post ["What's the color of static analysis?
+"](https://filfreire.com/posts/red_static_analysis), to understand a bit why I use the "aggressive" adjective a lot.

 ## TO-DO